antmicro/topwrap/docs/source/examples.md

 :::

 :::{tip}
-As other components of the design are automatically imported from the repository, it's possible to load the entire example by specifying just the design file:
+As other components of the design are automatically imported from the repository, it's possible to load the entire example by specifying the design file:

 ```bash
 topwrap kpm_client -d project.yml
 ```